Academy employees fired for response to Metairie firearm theft

 “Every store that sells firearms, especially pistols that are concealable, need to have clear policy,” Sutton said.
 “They need to have extra training.
 They need to prepare for the unexpected.”

-We reached out to Academy for a statement but have yet to receive a response.
+WGNO reached out to Academy for a statement but we haven’t received a response.

 Stay updated with the latest news, weather and sports by downloading the WGNO app on the Apple or Google Play stores and by subscribing to the WGNO newsletter.